Tektii vs Zipline

 InfrastructureManaged cloud (GCP)Self-hosted

-Execution ModelSame engine for backtest and liveBacktest only — no native live trading
+Execution ModelUnified protocol — backtest engine + open-source Trading Gateway for liveBacktest only — no native live trading

 Market DataBuilt-in tick-level data (forex; expanding)Bring your own data (bar-level: daily/minute)